 VR educational app for dental students

-Why an educational VR application in the field of dentistry?
+Why use an educational VR application in the field of dentistry?

-Medical University of Warsaw is an academic community that respects freedom of thought and expression, equality of rights, and tradition.
-The university’s mission is the best education based on innovative medicine and conducting scientific research at the highest level.
+The Medical University of Warsaw is an academic community that respects freedom of thought and expression, equal rights, and tradition.
+The university’s mission is to provide the best education possible based on innovative medicine and conduct scientific research at the highest level.

-The application was created as part of the project “Time2MUW – teaching excellence as an opportunity for the development of the Medical University of Warsaw” financed by the National Center for Research and Development.
-The managers of the task “Preparation and implementation of didactic classes in the field of medicine and dentistry with the use of VR devices and applications” are Piotr Regulski, MD, Ph.D., Małgorzata Ponto-Wolska, MD, Ph.D. and MD, Ph.D.
-Anna Turska-Szybka.
+This application was created as part of the “Time2MUW – teaching excellence as an opportunity for the development of the Medical University of Warsaw” project financed by the National Center for Research and Development.
+The managers of the “Preparation and implementation of didactic classes in the field of medicine and dentistry with the use of VR devices and applications” task are Piotr Regulski, MD, Ph.D., Małgorzata Ponto-Wolska, MD, Ph.D. and Anna Turska-Szybka, MD, Ph.D.

-Creating an efficient and practical introduction to the dental procedures
+Creating an efficient and practical introduction to dental procedures

-- Medical University of Warsaw planned to expand its didactic offer for dentistry students.
+- The Medical University of Warsaw planned to expand its educational offer for dentistry students.
 That’s why the university decided to invest in a VR infrastructure for medical training consisting of five practical modules.

-- The tasks presented to users include procedures such as cavity preparation, fissure sealing, endodontic treatment, incision of an abscess, and identification of anatomical structures.
+- The tasks presented to users include cavity preparation, fissure sealing, endodontic treatment, incision of an abscess, and identifying anatomical structures.

-- Our team designed a tutorial mode for all lessons.
-It presents the process of each exercise and allows students to practice before the start of the exam session.
-Moreover, Medical University of Warsaw wanted to give lecturers the possibility of control and support in the didactic process.
-Mainly due to the specificity of dentistry, which is based on precision and learned movements.
+- Our team designed a tutorial mode for every lesson, which presents the process of each exercise and allows students to practice before taking their exam.
+Moreover, the Medical University of Warsaw wanted to give lecturers the possibility of monitoring students and providing support throughout the learning process mainly due to the specificity of dentistry, based on precision and learned movements.

 An essential element of the VR project was implementing an educational and information platform as a desktop application.
-It allows lecturers to track the results of tasks performed by a specific user and save them in a database.
+This allows lecturers to track the results of tasks performed by a specific user and save all of them in a database.

 Training dentistry procedures in virtual reality means more practical learning methods for students